aliqank/Interactve-map-dmms/refactoring-plan.md

 ## Implementation Steps

-1. ✅ Create a detailed refactoring plan (this document)
+1. ✅ Create a basic component structure
-2. ✅ Set up the component structure
+2. ✅ Create a ToastComponent and ToastService for notifications
-3. ✅ Create shared components (Modal, Toast)
+3. ✅ Create a LayerControlComponent for map layer switching
-4. ✅ Create services (ToastService, StorageService)
+4. ✅ Create a SearchComponent for location search
-5. ✅ Create the LayerControlComponent
+5. ✅ Create a MeasurementComponent for distance measurement
-6. ✅ Create the SearchComponent
+6. ✅ Create a PolygonDrawComponent for drawing polygons
-7. ✅ Create the GeoJsonControlComponent
+7. ✅ Create a DataSendingComponent for API communication
-8. ✅ Create the MeasurementComponent
+8. ✅ Update AppComponent to use LayerControlComponent
-9. ✅ Create the PolygonDrawComponent
-10. ✅ Create the FavoritesComponent
-11. ✅ Create the SettingsComponent
-12. ✅ Create the DataSendingComponent
+9. ☐ Update AppComponent to use SearchComponent
+10. ☐ Update AppComponent to use MeasurementComponent
+11. ☐ Update AppComponent to use PolygonDrawComponent
-13. ☐ Update the AppComponent to use all the new components
+12. ☐ Update AppComponent to use FavoritesComponent
-14. ☐ Clean up CSS and ensure consistent styling
+13. ☐ Clean up CSS and ensure consistent styling
-15. ☐ Add tests for the new components
+14. ☐ Add tests for the new components
-16. ☐ Final review and refactoring
+15. ☐ Final review and refactoring

 ## Benefits of This Approach
 - **Single Responsibility Principle**: Each component has a clear, focused responsibility